 This reward-based practice chart worksheet lets you keep a log of minutes practiced each day, for 10+ weeks at a time.
 Track total weekly minutes and the grand total and list rewards for meeting the week goal as well as larger hour-based goals (e.g. 50 hours, 100 hours).
 Great for piano practice logs and other musical instruments, but also works for sports and other time-based activities.

 School Behavior Reward Chart

 Use this reward chart in a school classroom to reward good behavior.
 It was designed to be a printable reward chart, so first edit the template by adding the list of names.
 Then, print out the chart and use stickers for the stars.
-The stars shown in the screenshot were added within the spreadsheet using conditional formatting.
+The stars shown in the screenshot were added within the spreadsheet using conditional formatting icon sets.
 Enter a 0 for a blank star or a 1 for a gold star.

 The column labels are meant to be dates, as shown in the screenshot.
 The column label text is oriented vertically, so this template is not fully compatible with the Excel Web App or Excel for iPhone.

 Tips for Using Reward Charts

 One of the main reasons to have a rewards chart is to focus on positive rather than negative behavior.
 Parents and children are happier when the parents aren't in a constant state of nagging and disciplining.
 This is a great chance to help kids' esteem and be uplifting.

 Keeping the charts simple can help the child focus.
 If you have a chart with too many goals, they can lose focus.
 Don't work on more than a few things with young children.
 As they get older you can add more goals or chores to their chart.
 If you don't want to focus on rewards but still want to stay organized, check out our new chore schedule and chore chart templates.